Baby puree

 Vegetables – beans, carrots, cauliflower, broccoli, peas, squash, potato, parsnip, sweet potato, turnip, pumpkin, spinach, zucchini, mushrooms

-How do I prepare baby purees for fruits and vegetables that require cooking?
+How to prepare infant purees for fruits and vegetables that require cooking

 1. Wash, peel (if necessary) and chop fruits or vegetables.